dusk-network/piecrust/docs/smart-contracts-tutorial.md

 }
 ```

-Method `init()` looks like any contract method, and it could do anything, not only initialize contract's state.
-What is special about this method is the fact that the host will detect if method `init()` is exported, and if so, it will call it when when the contract is deployed.
-Let's have a look at how deployment of the above contract could be implemented:
+Method `init()` looks like any contract method, and it could do anything other methods can do, it is not limited to only initializing contract's state.
+What is special about this method is the fact that the host will detect if it is exported, and it will call it when when the contract is deployed.
+Let's have a look at how the deployment of the such contract could be implemented:

 ```rust
 fn deploy_contract_with_constrtor() -> Result<(), Error> {